- Docs

 Configure Your Custom Domain

+records for each custom domain you will use for your site.
 All of the domains that will be used with your custom domain will use the same CNAME record value - an address that contains your subdomain name in the form s-[subdomain].di.app.files.com

 .

-records, you can complete the setup of your custom domain by updating your custom domain setting in Files.com with the primary domain address.
+Complete the setup of your custom domain by updating your custom domain setting in Files.com with the primary domain address.
 You can only choose one domain to be the primary custom domain of your site.
 This should match the first domain listed in your SSL certificate.

 Accessing Your Site By Primary Custom Domain